mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 ![Multi-project pipeline graph](img/multi_project_pipeline_graph.png)

-In the Merge Request Widget, multi-project pipeline mini-graphs are displayed, and when hovering or tapping (on touchscreen devices) they expand and are shown adjacent to each other.
+In the Merge Request Widget, multi-project pipeline mini-graphs are displayed.
+They expand and are shown adjacent to each other when hovering (or tapping on touchscreen devices).

 ![Multi-project mini graph](img/multi_pipeline_mini_graph.gif)

-## Downstream private projects confidentiality concern

-If you trigger a pipeline in a downstream private project, the name of the project and the status of the pipeline is visible in the upstream project's pipelines page.

-If you have a public project that can trigger downstream pipelines in a private project, make sure to check that there are no confidentiality problems.